zikula/DynamicFormBundle/README.md

 3. A PropertyResponse Entity to contain the data responses to the forms.
    1. This must extend `AbstractDynamicPropertyData`

-In a real-world example:
-1. `Survey implements DynamicPropertiesContainerInterface`
-   1. OneToMany Question
-   2. OneToMany SurveyResponse
-2. `Question extends AbstractDynamicPropertySpecification`
-   1. ManyToOne Survey
-3. `SurveyResponse extends AbstractDynamicPropertyData`
-   1. ManyToOne Survey

-After generating the required entities (`symfony console make:entity Survey` etc...) and adjusting them to extend required abstract classes or implement required interfaces, A standard "CRUD" Controller can be created (`symfony console make:crud Survey`) to quickly generate much of the needed boilerplate code for a sample implementation.

 Form Creation: the 'Building' form
 ----------------------------------